 This series aims to broaden and deepen ideas about joint and focus the ADF’s vision through a single warfighting lens.
 It aims to provoke debate on strategy-led and evidence-based ideas for the potent, agile and capable joint future force.

 To achieve the best capability and to inspire the ADF must work in partnerships with a focus on innovation and agility.
 It needs to encourage open and academic thought and debate, to stretch our thinking and take academic risks based upon sound evidence.
 This series is an opportunity to think outside the box and raise ideas that might be controversial or not yet heard of in the joint dialogue

-A collaborative venture between the ADF’s key joint capability developers, the Vice Chief of Defence Force Group and the Joint Capability Group, and its key research organisation, Defence Science and Technology Group, the series will help to shape future joint best practice within the ADF and policy development in the ADO through the promulgation of research about the past, present and future of joint military activities.
+It is a collaborative venture between the ADF’s key joint capability developers, the Vice Chief of Defence Force Group and the Joint Capability Group, and its key research organisation, Defence Science and Technology Group, the series will help to shape future joint best practice within the ADF and policy development in the ADO through the promulgation of research about the past, present and future of joint military activities.

-Potential contributors are strongly encouraged to contact the editor to discuss their paper idea prior to submission of the paper itself
+Potential contributors are strongly encouraged to email their proposal to the editor prior to submission of the paper itself

 Series editor: Dr Cathy Moloney, Head of the Centre for Defence Research

 Managing editor: Fiona Mackrell, Publications and research officer